rajeshCreate72/rajeshCreate72/README.md

 - **Details**: Improving real-time user experiences with a 20% increase in user engagement; collaborated with cross-functional teams, reducing project delivery time by 15%; leveraged React and design expertise, enhancing performance by 30%.

 ## Contributions
-Feel free to explore my repos, fork them, or collaborate!
+Feel free to explore my repos or collaborate!
 Open to feedback and new opportunities.

 Thanks for visiting! 😄